 The Robotics Team meets year-round with varying levels of involvement by the "seasons," defined as preseason, build, competition, and summer.
-Throughout the seasons, there will be events such as community service participation, demonstrations, and fundraising.
+Throughout the seasons, there will be events such as FIRST outreach participation, demonstrations, community service, and fundraising.
 Students are encouraged to be involved in all seasons to optimize their experience on the team (one of our mottos is "You get out of it what you put into it.").
 However, we understand that students have other interests and activities.
 We also require students to put school first!